Tesla unveils electric big-rig truck in midst of Model 3 factory 'hell'

-Tesla on Thursday unveiled a prototype electric big-rig truck that it will start producing in 2019, throwing itself into a new market even as it struggles to roll out an affordable sedan on which the company's future depends.
+Tesla Inc on Thursday unveiled a prototype electric big-rig truck, throwing itself into a new market even as it struggles to roll out an affordable sedan on which the company's future depends.

 Continue Reading Below

-Chief Executive Elon Musk unveiled the big rig, dubbed the Tesla Semi, by riding the truck into an airport hangar near Los Angeles in front of a crowd of Tesla car owners and potential buyers.
+Chief Executive Elon Musk unveiled the big rig, dubbed the Tesla Semi, by riding the truck into an airport hangar near Los Angeles in front of an invited crowd of what Tesla said were potential truck buyers and Tesla car owners.

-Later the semi truck opened its trailer, and a new Roadster drove out.
-The car is an updated version of Tesla's first production vehicle.
-It can seat four and travel 620 miles (1,000 km) on a single charge, a new record for an electric vehicle, Musk said.
-It can go from 0 to 60 miles per hour (100 km per hour) in 1.9 seconds.

 Musk has described electric trucks as Tesla's next effort to move the economy away from fossil fuels through projects including electric cars, solar roofs and power storage.